 IBCLCs hold the certification for 5 years and then they are to recertify.

-Five years after last passing the exam, IBCLCs have the option to recertify by Continuing Education Recognition Points (CERPs) or take the exam.
+Five years after last passing the examination, IBCLCs have the option to recertify by Continuing Education Recognition Points (CERPs) or take the examination.
 It is mandatory that every 10 years IBCLCs sit for re-examination.

 The mandatory re-examination at least once every ten years is based on the IBCLC’s previous recertification method.
 See the chart below: